DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/migrating-teacher-training-data.md

 ![Final stats](/ecf-v2/migrating-teacher-training-data/final-stats.png)

 The production data migration was run on Register early career teachers' launch day and was a success.
-It took.
+It took less than an hour.
 The remaining broken records were manually fixed and added post-launch.

 [^history-of-data-management]: Keith D. Foote (2022) [A Brief History of Data Management](https://www.dataversity.net/articles/brief-history-data-management/#extract-transform-and-load)
 [^append-only]: Induction records were originally intended to be append-only but under certain circumstances they were updated.
 This made reconstructing the timeline for ECF2 conversion even more complicated.